 From him?
 Would "Go to hell" cover it?

 She met his eyes.
 "You were right.
 It would have been easier to hate him."

 Oh.
 Closure from Odo.
 That made more sense, actually.

 Damn, what the hell was wrong with him?
 The day he couldn't figure out what a woman meant was the day he should hang his hat up for good.

 "I'm not real.
 You're right about that."
-He reached over, took her hand.
+He reached over and took her hand.
 Let his unreal atoms touch her real ones.
 "And I don't pretend to understand why I am the way I am.
 But I do have feelings.
 Real ones, even if the rest of me isn't."